Arau/hugo-docs-playground/content/v1/docs/reference/platforms/_index.md

   StorageOS specific notes for each platform
 ---

-StorageOS is platform agnostic, however there are specific configurations or operations that relate to a concrete platform.
+While StorageOS is platform agnostic, there are certain configurations or operations that relate to a specific platform.